For Club/Organization Advisors

 University recognition gives student organizations the following responsibilities:

-• Have an On-Campus Advisor approved by Student Life and Leadership Programs
+- Have an On-Campus Advisor approved by Student Leadership and Involvement Center

 Student clubs/organizations at 缅北禁地 have the responsibility to utilize their On-Campus Advisors and always maintain open lines of communication.
 As a club/organization, the members have a responsibility to: